event-engine/docs/docs/tutorial/part_IV.md

 }

 ```
 Ok!
 We should be able to query buildings by buildingId now.
-Switch to Swagger and reload the schema (press the "explore" button).
+Switch to Cockpit and reload the schema.
-The Documentation Explorer should show a new Query:  `Building`.
+The query list should contain a new Query:  `Building`.
 If we send that query with the `buildingId` used in `AddBuilding`:

 ```json